Benh83/die-vs-dieless-manufacturing/README.md

 ## What the numbers say

-Each finding is stated as a fact from the model, followed by space for your interpretation.

-**1. At 1–10 panels per design, dies aren't really Machina's competitor.**
+**1. At 1–10 panels per design, particularly for products cheaper than most of what Machina produces, dies aren't really their competitor.**
 With defaults, a die route costs **$60,162 per design**: a $45k die plus engineering, tryout, expected rework, storage, inspection, setup and financing.
 That's about **$12,000 per panel** at 5 panels per design, well above the $7,500 price.
 The die route only breaks even once each design repeats **11+ times** (147 panels a year at 11 per design).
 The real incumbent for bespoke work at this scale is skilled hand forming.

 > _[ANALYSIS]_